 - They commit to serve in the public interest.

-- Members must complete a regulatory process; membership is required in order to carry a professional title and/or work in the profession.
+- Members must complete a registration process; membership is required in order to carry a professional title and/or work in the profession.

-- There is provincial legislation that enables their activities.
+- There is provincial legislation (law) that enables their activities.

 Professional membership associations are not involved in the regulatory process.
 These are organization made up of members who shares common occupational interests.

-- They undertake a variety of activities including: professional development, networking, conducting and publishing research, and staging conferences.
+- They organize a variety of activities including: professional development, networking, conducting and publishing research, and staging conferences.

 - They serve the interests of the members of a profession; they will protect and lobby for the interests of their members, the provincial regulatory community and educational institutions.